Vaskivskyi/docs-asusrouter/docs/devices/README.md

 ---
-title: "Asus routers control from Home Assistant"
+title: "Control your network device with AsusRouter"
-description: "Integrate your Asus router into Home Assistant with AsusRouter"
+description: "Control your router directly from a Home Assistant or in your own Python application with AsusRouter"
 ---
 <!-- !!! -->
 <!-- This file is auto-generated -->